mohamuhsin/meal-maker/README.md

 Below the menu object, directly manipulate the two properties by assigning _meal a number value and _price a string value.

 Then, below the new assignments, console.log() the menu object to see how not type checking these values could cause confusion for a website visitor!

+### Add Setter Methods

+5.
+To safely reassign the two menu properties, we can add setters that type check the values being assigned.

+Below the properties, use the set keyword to create a meal setter method with mealToCheck as a parameter.
+Leave the function body empty for now.